andreswebs/app-katas/README.md

 popd
 ```

-(Grab the Terraform outputs to configure DN.)
+(Grab the Terraform outputs to configure DNS.)

 ### **DNS:**